TL;DR

-The main task of a product designer is to take into account both users' needs and business objectives and find a creative solution to bring value to the customer and company.
-In order to complete this task, a designer should be able to take on many roles like an entrepreneur, data analyst, user researcher, psychologist, prototyper, interaction designer, visual designer, and more.
+The main task of a product designer is to take into account both users’ needs and business objectives and find a creative solution to bring value to the customer and company.
+In order to complete this task, a designer should be able to take on many roles like an entrepreneur, data analyst, user researcher, psychologist, prototyper, interaction designer, visual designer, project management, and more, especially when collaborating in cross functional teams .

 In this blog post, you will find a template and ideal examples of job descriptions and relevant information that will give you a deep understanding of the essence of the product designer’s job to help you find a perfect candidate.